-For all legal techniques (Punches, Kicks or Sweeping), clearly landed on legal targets with speed, focus, balance, power, the judge will push the button once on their mouse for a hand technique and leg technique to the body or foot, if it is a kick to the head they will push the button twice, If it is a jumping kick to the head they must push the button three times, a jumping kick to the body twice.
-Indicating the correct fighter (Red or Blue corner), Points, starting from first round, will continuously be added from the judges and they will be seen by everybody through a screen which is placed on the jury's table
+For all legal techniques (punches, kicks or sweeping), clearly landed on legal targets with speed, focus, balance, power, the judge will once push a button of his mouse for a hand technique and leg technique to body or foot, if a head kick he will push twice if a jump kick to the head three times and jump kick to the body twice.
+Indicating the correct fighter (red or blue corner).
+Points, starting from first round, will continuously be added from the judges and they will be seen by everybody through a screen which is placed on the jury's table.

-At the end of the fight, the winner is the competitor who scored more points (Which will appear on the screen).
+At the end of the fight, the winner is the competitor who scored more points (which will appear on the screen).

-If the referee inflicts a foul or a warning, they will indicate so in front of the judges and the chief referee, and the timekeeper has to put it in the electronic scoring system.
+If the referee inflicts a foul or a warning, he will indicate so in front of the judges and the chief referee, and the timekeeper has to put it in the electronic scoring system.
 It will then be shown on the screen to the public.

-If the referee inflicts a minus point they will indicate so in front of the judges and the chief referee and the timekeeper have to put it in the electronic system.
-It will then be shown on the screens, Reducing 3 points from the total score from each judge (Total of 9 points).
+If the referee inflicts a minus point he will indicate so in front of the judges and the chief referee and the timekeeper have to put it in the electronic system.
+It will then be shown on the screens, reducing 3 points from the total score from each judge (total of 9 points).